DLXPlugins/highlight-and-share/readme.txt

 A social sharing plugin that allows you to highlight text and and share amonst several social networks including Twitter, Facebook, LinkedIn, Xing, Telegram, Reddit, WhatsApp, and email.

-> <a href="https://has.dlxplugins.com/">Indepth Documentation</a> - Please check out our thorough documentation ❤️️
+> <a href="https://has.dlxplugins.com/">In-depth Documentation</a> - Please check out our thorough documentation ❤️️

+> <a href="https://dlxplugins.com/plugins/highlight-and-share/">View a Brief Overview of Highlight and Share</a>.

 Click to Tweet functionality is allowed via highlighting text or using the Gutenberg block or inline highlighting for social sharing.